 Not only is the spreader bar really comfortable while performing maneuvers, but the smooth hook shape ensures seamless hooking and unhooking.

-The dual FAA release mechanism also allows the spreader bar to be easily unclipped should you need to get out of your harness quickly, or want to remove the spreader bar completely to travel.
+The dual Latch-Lock mechanism also allows the spreader bar to be easily unclipped should you need to get out of your harness quickly, or want to remove the spreader bar completely to travel.

 Can you tell us more about the construction?